Chapter 20 : Diadems and Lockets

 Ron didn’t look completely happy with the thought of either of them being alone in the dark.

 Hermione stepped carefully into the dark passage, the light of her wand disappearing within a few steps.
 She peeked around the corner to see piles of junk.
 Magical junk, but it was still trash.
 There was a trail leading through the towering heaps.
 She chewed her lip.
 Was it too obvious that they needed to follow the path?
 And would more than one of them be able to enter without triggering the spells Nitwit had set on the place?
 Professor Dumbledore hadn’t explained that to Harry before he died.
-And Harry had rued never having thought to ask.
-And if there were Inferi in the water guarding the fake locket, what was here?
+Harry had regretted never having thought to ask.
+Another good question was if there were Inferi in the water guarding the fake locket, what was here?
 What guarded this Horcrux?

 She crept her way back to Ron and told him what she had seen.
 They debated what should be done.
 Finally, Ron won the argument that since Harry had been able to enter the cave and pass the wall, which at least the both of them should be able to go to the edge of this room.
 Hermione insisted that she be the one to continue forward.
 Ron didn’t like the idea and believed it should be him.
 They bickered about it until they got to the edge of the room.
 Ron swallowed hard when he saw the tiny path and the heaping piles of junk that reached above their heads.
 He wasn’t exactly accident-prone, but he also didn’t fancy being buried by junk.